 8. Sit Near the Back of the Plane

 Most kids do best near the back of the plane.
 It’s the farthest from first class and all the people who want the front seats because they don’t like waiting to deplane or are premier members who fly a lot.
 This means they are most likely business travelers and are going to be less sympathetic to lap children.

 If you take one of the direct flights from California to Hawaii you’ll see that the back of the plane is easily 50% kids.
 The constant stream of people getting up to use the bathroom serves as fresh faces to entertain your little one.
 These people aren’t burnt out on your kids, happy to be standing up and board needing a distraction as they wait in line.
 Engaging with your toddler is their perfect distraction.
 Worst case scenario, if your little one does scream their head off, all the passengers will have the noise behind them instead of in front of them where they can watch you and the little one.
-Better they aren’t sure where it’s coming from rather than stare you down the whole time.
+Better they aren’t sure where it’s coming from rather than staring you down the whole time.

 9. Smile and Suck up to the Flight Crew

 The stewardesses are the most powerful people for the duration of your flight and you want them in your corner.
 If they like you and the baby things can go very smoothly, drinks early, extra snacks, crayons, pins, even the option to stand in the galley for a bit.
 If they don’t like you, it’ like being in prison with a guard who knows a gang is coming for you but is going to turn a blind eye.

 10. Pacify Your Baby with Whatever Means Necessary